lmboos/boos-dataviz-portfolio/critique-by-design.md

 | 4b         | What is the point of the trends?
 Does it provide the viewer any additional information?             | Nothing signficant            | Work on a descriptive title (again)            |
 | 5         | Nothing significant            | Try to do an interactive world map over time in tableau like we did with the in class exercise           | Improvement from the beginning            |

-Synthesis:
+**Synthesis**:
 The most common critique I had was suggestions on how to utilize a different chart.
 I was inspired by the interactive world map idea after the inteviewee showed me an example of what that could look like.
+To implement this, there would be a symbol map on top with a line chart below it to present trends over time.
 Along with taking two visualizations and turning it into one, the next biggest critique I had was to work on titles to grab viewers attention.

 ## Step five: build the solution
+For the final redesign, I tried to take the feedback I received to produce the best result.
+I did not quite get it to where I wanted it to go, but I think with more practice in tableau, I would have been more successful.
+Rather than have one combined interactive visual, I did manage to do an interactive symbol map, along with a stacked area chart to display spending trends over time.
+I would have loved to have them move in sync over the years, but I did not figure out how to accomplish that with the stacked area chart.
+I did look at doing a line plot to present the trends over time, though the feedback from interviewee 3 held true that having 10 separate lines made it confusing.
+For the symbol map, it is challenging to see the changes in size of the circles over 2017-2023 though.
+However, I think if I pulled data across several decades the changes might have been more drastic.

+Another thing I struggled with in the redesign was formatting the data correctly so that Tableau could properly display it.
+I had to clean up the data I pulled from SIPRI quite a few times, and found the solution by having a long form table.
+This is something I am grateful to have learned now so that for the final project visualizations, I will know how to best organize the data for Tableau.

 ### <a href = "https://public.tableau.com/shared/K84Z3BK2F?:display_count=n&:origin=viz_share_link" target="_blank">World's Biggest Military Spenders</a>

 <div class='tableauPlaceholder' id='viz1739414989453' style='position: relative'>